How to Automatically Link a Cell Color to Another in Excel

 Conditional Formatting to Color a Cell in Excel

 The spreadsheets may have the capacity to organize themselves instantaneously as users operate upon them.
-This ensures that when the cells alter their format, everything we do inside the spreadsheet would be pushed to our notice more quickly.
+This ensures that when the cells alter their format, everything we do inside the spreadsheet will be pushed to our notice more quickly.
 In Excel, we can easily do that using conditional formatting.
-We can use conditional formatting to color a cell in excel.
+We can use conditional formatting to color a cell in Excel.

 To change the color of the cells we are using the dataset below.
-And the dataset contains some subjects in column B and the marks of a student for each subject in column C. Now, suppose we want to color the cells whose subjects’ marks are greater than 90.
+The dataset contains some subjects in column B and the marks of a student for each subject in column C. Now, suppose we want to color the cells whose subjects’ marks are greater than 90.

 For this, we have to follow some simple steps down.
 So, let’s look at those steps to color a cell by applying conditional formatting.